leivajandro/ai-lab/README.md

 - **Model Upload**: Upload models to Hugging Face Hub for sharing
 - **Agent Framework**: Tool-using AI agents with local LLM backends
 - **MCP Server**: Model Context Protocol server for agent integration
+- **A2A Server**: Agent-to-Agent HTTP server for multi-agent communication

 Start experimenting with AI models and agents in the notebooks!